rust-lang/book/src/ch13-00-functional-features.md

 that mutates things.
 The closure will not be executed on any elements until the resulting iterator is consumed.

 Iterator adapters are iterators that are based off of other iterators.
-A simple iterator adaptor in the standard library is the [take](https://doc.rust-lang.org/std/iter/struct.Take.html) adaptor.
+A simple iterator adapter in the standard library is the [take](https://doc.rust-lang.org/std/iter/struct.Take.html) adapter.
-This iterator adaptor contains a counter initialized with a user-defined number and another iterator.
+This iterator contains a counter initialized with a user-defined number and another iterator.
 When its `next()` method is called, it decrements the count, and if it's 0, it returns `None`.
 Otherwise, it returns `next()` of its contained iterator.
 In this way, we _adapt_ the inner iterator to only return the first `n` elements rather than everything.